Dior elevates festival fashion with Los Angeles-inspired Cruise collection

 Popular with celebrities, the Dior show drew Rihanna, Charlize Theron, Demi Moore, Nick Jonas and Brie Larson.

-"It's always a pleasure and a luxury to wear Dior," Rihanna told Reuters.
-"For one, it's expensive (laughs), for two, it's always well-made and it's always something that allows you to express your femininity in the highest level."

-South African actress Theron said the rustic, rural setting of the show was "somewhat magical.
-It reminded me of home."

-Christian Dior Couture, recently acquired by the world's largest luxury group, LVMH, has 198 stores in more than 60 countries.
-Sales for the brand have doubled over the past five years.
+Christian Dior Couture has 198 stores in more than 60 countries, and sales for the brand have doubled over the past five years.

-Dior is the latest luxury label to head to Los Angeles, following Yves Saint Laurent, Burberry and Tom Ford, which showcased collections in the past two years.

-"It's good business, it's good inspiration," Sidney Toledano, president and chief executive officer of Christian Dior Couture, said of Los Angeles.
+The Cruise 2018 collection is Chiuri's fifth for Dior since she took the helm of the label from Raf Simons last year.

+Chiuri said she hoped Dior could speak to modern women and femininity.